-Whilst millions of people watched Call the Mediator, believing (or breathing a sigh of relief) that this kind of thing happens to other people, it’s a fact that in England & Wales, 42% of all marriages end in divorce and a much higher percentage of cohabitating relationships breakdown.
-In all, over 0.5 million people every year, face divorce or separation.
+Whilst millions of people watched ‘Mr v Mrs: Call the Mediator’, believing (or breathing a sigh of relief) that this kind of thing happens to other people, it’s a fact** that in England & Wales, 42% of all marriages end in divorce and a much higher percentage of cohabitating relationships breakdown.
+In all, over half a million people every year go through a divorce or separation.

 Zoe Wanamaker’s narration described as ‘arch’ by The Guardian and The Telegraph added to the sense of this being about ‘other people’ not ‘us viewers’.
 Twitter was blunter in its character assignation, whilst other commentators inferred that although brave, there was perhaps something ‘defective’ about the couples shown and ‘we’ would somehow behave differently.

-Clearly there is great disparity between public understanding and the goals of mediation as an alternative to an expensive legal way of sorting out separation.
+Clearly there is great disparity between the public understanding of divorce, mediation and negotiation, and the goals of mediation as an alternative to an expensive legal method of sorting out separation.
 But at least with this program there is a vehicle to close that gap.
-Just as our attitudes to sex and relationships have developed positively with the introduction of sex education, discussion and popular culture – so too will our knowledge and understanding of how to end a relationship without it being a train wreck that damages kids and takes years to get over.
+Just as our attitudes to sex and relationships have developed positively with the introduction of sex education, discussion, and popular culture – so too will our knowledge and understanding of how to end a relationship without it being a train wreck that damages kids and takes years to get over.

 Missing from the debate and the reason mediators have such a hard job, is the idea that mediation is a skill – and not just for the mediators.
 Participants too need knowledge of the rules and an understanding of how you negotiate (yes Peter you do have to provide a financial disclosure).
 Think about it from a business perspective – a company would not send a representative to negotiate a business deal without any prior negotiation skills training.
 So why would you gamble your future without learning how to negotiate?

-If you’re going to use mediation or any other dialogue-based negotiation to sort out separation or divorce – here are our top 7 skills you’ll need to brush up on to succeed.
+If you’re going to use mediation or any other dialogue-based negotiation to sort out separation or divorce – here are our top 7 skills you’ll need to brush up on:

-Prepare emotionally – if you are still processing the raw emotions of shock and anger at the breakdown of the relationship you are in no position to negotiate.
-Take a few months to work with a divorce coach or counsellor to get yourself into a steady state where you can focus on the future not dissect the past.
+Prepare emotionally – if you’re still processing the raw emotions of shock and anger at the breakdown of the relationship you are in no position to negotiate.
+Take a few months to work with a Divorce Specialist or counsellor to get yourself into a steady state where you can focus on the future and not dissect the past.

-Stay calm – to do this make a list of all the most upsetting things your ex could say to you or demands they could make.
-Read these statements aloud and practice hearing what they sound like.
-Desensitise yourself to the statements – learn to control your breathing and say; ‘just because someone says this – it doesn’t make it true or mean it will happen’.
+Stay calm – to do this, make a list of all the most upsetting things your ex could say to you or demands they could make.
+Read these statements out loud and practice hearing what they sound like.
+Desensitise yourself to the statements – learn to control your breathing and say, ‘just because someone says this – it doesn’t make it true or mean it will happen’.
 Learn the difference between trying to control what’s on the outside (leading to frustration and outbursts) vs controlling what’s going on inside (leading to self-mastery).

 Be flexible in your thinking – this is a tough one because most of us are entrenched in our thinking habits.
-The start point for cracking this is to understand that an agreement that is acceptable to both of you (rather than your preferred agreement) is preferable and the goal of the negotiation.
-Worrying about whether something is fair or equal or just can waste a lot of time because nobody ever agrees on what ‘fair’ is.
+The starting point for cracking this is to understand that an agreement that is acceptable to both of you (rather than your preferred agreement) is preferable and the goal of the negotiation.
+Worrying about whether something is fair or equal can waste a lot of time because nobody ever agrees on what ‘fair’ is.
 Ask yourself – does what is being proposed get me some or most of what’s important to me.
 You won’t get everything – ever.
-So if you start negotiating hoping to persuade someone round to your proposal you’ll be destined to fail.
+So, if you start negotiating hoping to persuade someone, you’ll be destined to fail.
 Watch out for common thinking distortions that will stop you making agreements.

-Treat everyone with respect and don’t interrupt – its maybe a little obvious but a bit of courtesy goes a long way.
-Avoid insulting comments, raising your voice or pointing fingers.
+Treat everyone with respect and don’t interrupt – it's maybe a little obvious but a bit of courtesy and civility goes a long way.
+Avoid insulting comments, raising your voice, or pointing fingers.
 These behaviours trigger defensiveness in the other person.
 Instead, you want everyone to stay calm and rational, in order to focus on solving the problems you came to discuss.

 Take a break – don’t be a drama queen and storm out.
-Its fine to get a surge of emotion – but don’t let one surge dictate the entire session – it’s a waste of time and money.
+It’s fine to get a surge of emotion – but don’t let one moment dictate the entire session – it’s a waste of time and money.
 Take a break, calm yourself and go back in…. repeat as necessary.

-Learning to negotiate is a journey and one that if you have kids will stand you in good stead for a co-parenting relations for the future.
-Perhaps by having watched the programme people will be better understand mediation and alternative ways for sorting our separation and be better placed to navigate divorce if they turn out to be one of those half a million each year.
+Learning to negotiate is a journey and one that, if you have kids, will stand you in good stead for co-parenting in the future.
+Perhaps by having watched the programme, people will better understand mediation and alternative ways for sorting out separation and be better placed to navigate divorce if they turn out to be one of those half-a-million each year.
 We can’t stop divorce, but at amicable we believe we can help people through it with less damage to them or their children.